DawKozlowski/UTP/README.md

 # UTP
-Projects done for UTP course
+Projects done for UTP course on PJATK